 - In-person voting on Election Day: The state’s primary election is Tuesday, Sept.
 13; the general election is Tuesday, Nov.
 8. Polls will be open from 7 a.m. to 8 p.m.

 How do I register to vote?

-How can I get a mail-in ballot?
+How can I get a mail-in or absentee ballot?
 Are there important deadlines?

 When is Election Day?
 When are polls open?

-What form of identification do I need to vote?
+Do I need identification to vote?

-- U.S. House: Delaware's sole seat
+- U.S. House: the state’s one seat

 - State House: all 41 seats